Ambarish-Dev/Nephrotoxicity-Identifier/README.md

 # Nephrotoxicity-Identifier
-This is a robust software for analyzing kidney tissue slide images and identifying various types of damage caused by venom concentrations or any type of variation, involves several steps.
+This is a software system for analyzing kidney tissue slide images and identifying various types of damage caused by venom concentrations or any type of variation, involves several steps.
 Here's a high-level overview of how you could use this system :

   # Image Preprocessing:
         Read the stained slide images.